 The BRAW Studio Panel can be found in the Premiere Pro top menu, under "Window" -> "Extensions" -> "BRAW Studio Panel".

-Source/Layer Settings are the official RAW parameters you can set to change the way your .braw files are decoded.
-In order to create a seamless experience with BRAW Studio, we took inspiration from the same UI in DaVinci Resolve to design our GUI for our BRAW Studio Source Settings.
-Any user switching from Resolve to/from Premiere Pro should easily find the same parameters without confusion.
+BRAW Studio Settings are mainly the official RAW parameters you can set to change the way your .braw files are decoded, with additional Settings we added to help user's workflow (such as Presets, A/B Comparison, White Balance Picker, ..).
+In order to create a seamless experience with BRAW Studio, we took inspiration from the same UI in DaVinci Resolve to design our GUI.
+Any Resolve user should easily find the same parameters without confusion.

 it is easier to do it directly from the BRAW Studio Panel